Drew-Macgibbon/simone-bodmer-homepage/README.md

     - Could use some color here, would stand out greatly since the rest of the page is dull

 Generally I have a good eye for detail, so as I get going I'll definitely add more to the list.

+I'm currently checking to see if I have improved the page speed at all, will upload the results shortly/

 let me know what you think!